Dxmup/jobapp/README.md

 - Two-factor authentication (2FA) support
 - Audit logging for admin actions

+### Unified Session Handling
+User and admin sessions now rely exclusively on Supabase session cookies provided by `@supabase/auth-helpers-nextjs`.
+Custom cookies like `authenticated` and `user_id` have been removed.
+Middleware and API routes retrieve the current session using these helpers to ensure a single source of truth.

 ### Permissions System
 - User-level permissions for data access
 - Admin-level permissions for system management